 Advanced Persistent Threat

-An Advanced Persistent Threat (APT) refers to a prolonged and targeted cyberattack where an intruder gains unauthorized access to a network and remains undetected for an extended period.
-APTs typically involve sophisticated techniques and strategies to exploit vulnerabilities, with the goal of stealing sensitive information or compromising critical systems.
-These threats are characterized by their stealthy nature, persistence, and the use of multiple attack vectors to achieve their objectives.
+An Advanced Persistent Threat (APT) refers to a prolonged and targeted cyberattack in which an intruder gains unauthorized access to a network and remains undetected for an extended period.
+APTs typically involve sophisticated techniques and strategies to exploit vulnerabilities, allowing attackers to steal sensitive information or disrupt operations while maintaining a low profile to avoid detection.
+These threats often target specific organizations or sectors, making them particularly dangerous and challenging to mitigate.

 Articles in this topic